A martini glass in black and white

 Overall Rating

-We rate the TakerSpace as a tier 1 IOTM.
+We rate the TakerSpace as a tier 2 IOTM.
 It's a bit of an odd duck.
-In a 3+ day run, I really struggle to see how you'd possibly get 8-9 turns of value for it every day.
-But in the current 1-day meta, it really is only saving you 6-7 turns with the dinghy + the hook due to CCSC's awesome shore interaction.
-But this is the kind of IOTM that's essentially MADE for a 2-day meta, getting you a good 6-7 turns on D1, then 7-8 turns on D2 from clutch Jolly Roger banishes atop cute habitat tricks and bleeding edge play.
+In the current 1-day meta, it really is only saving you 6-7 turns with the dinghy + the hook due to CCSC's awesome shore interaction.
+But this is the kind of IOTM that's essentially MADE for a 2-day meta, getting you a good 6-7 turns on D1, then 2-3 turns on D2 from clutch Jolly Roger encounter adjustment atop cute habitat tricks and bleeding edge play.
+And it'll save 3 more turns in a few standard cycles, when the CCSC drops out.
 There's something for everyone here!
 (Also, the theming is cute, my overly long paean to worksheds aside.)

 Article contributed by Captain Scotch